UNRAVEL-UMCU/Galaxy_RNAseq_RNA_variants/README.md

   </ul>
   <code>admin_users: admin@galaxy.org, "youremail@mail.org"</code>
   </br>
-  Make one on the local galaxy instance by registering.
-These can be self made and does not have to be real.
+  Make one on the local Galaxy instance by registering.
+These can be self-made and do not have to be real.
   </br>
   </br>
   3b.
 The cores(threads) and ram(buffer-size) used by Galaxy can be found here as well.